alexa/alexa-for-business/location-aware/HelpDesk/README.md

 	$ cd lambda/custom
 	$ npm install
 	```
-4. Uncomment 2 sections inside the Lambda index.js code in the `/lambda/custom` directory, depending on whether you'll be using Chime or Slack (there will be 2 sections to uncomment), and **replace the values for your chat channel and web-hook**.

-5. Edit .ask/config if you're using a different ASK profile, by replacing "default" with your profile name.
+4. Edit .ask/config if you're using a different ASK profile, by replacing "default" with your profile name.

 ### Deployment